365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/get-started.md

  3. Select **365 business Print Agent Cloud (recommend)**.
  4. Paste the Tenant ID copied in step 1.1.
  5. Specify a **Name** to identify the client device.
- 6. Select **Apply** to set up the agent and start the services.
+ 6. Select **Apply** to complete your set up of your 365 business Print Agent service.

 ## Step 2: Set up printers

-To set up and use printers in Microsoft Dynamics 365 Business Central you've to specify which printers, available on the client device, you want to share with Microsoft Dynamics 365 Business Central,
+To set up and use printers directly in Microsoft Dynamics 365 Business Central you've to specify which printers, you want to share with Microsoft Dynamics 365 Business Central.

  1. Open **365 business Print Agent** application.
  2. Select **Printer** to view all available printers on your client device.
- 3. Set checkmark for each printer you want to share with Microsoft Dynamics 365 Business Central.
+ 3. Select each printer you want to share with Microsoft Dynamics 365 Business Central.
     ![Shared Printer](/assets/images/365-business-print-agent/ad01eb85658694c75716cb5dbce514bd3763fb94b48e505c0288c2bcf8638737.png)

 ## Step 2.1: Get shared printers